Beginner’s Guide to ROBS Solution

 Beginner’s Guide to ROBS Solution – Qualifying Employer Securities

-You may wonder why you don’t receive taxes and penalties by using the ROBS IRA to invest in a new or existing business/franchise.
-According to IRA Financial Group:
+Why don’t you incur taxes and penalties by using the ROBS IRA to invest in a new or existing business/franchise?
+This is because of a special exception within the rules.

 The legality of the ROBS structure is based on an exception to the prohibited transaction rules….which allows a 401(k) plan to buy corporate stock.